codeceptjs/CodeceptJS/docs/email.md

 > See [MailSlurp's guide](https://www.mailslurp.com/guides/getting-started/#create-email-addresses) for details.

 Mailbox is opened on creation.
-If you need more than one mailboxes and you want to switch between them use `openMailbox` method:
+If you need more than one mailbox and you want to switch between them use `openMailbox` method:

 ```js
 const mailbox1 = await I.haveNewMailbox();